Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

-As a dual to implicit function types (@?=>@), which receive implicit arguments, the $\Sigma$-guided ANF transformation enables the implicit return of results.
+As a dual to implicit function types (@?=>@), which receive implicit arguments, the $\Sigma$-guided ANF transformation enables the implicit return of results, thus complementing the flow-sensitive revocation of capabilities in \Cref{subsec:killeff}.
 To make this duality explicit, we introduce the arrow notation @?<=@ as an alternative to @Sigma@:

 Going further, for functions such as @openSigma@ that perform only state transitions and do not produce an explicit output, we introduce the combined arrow notation @?=!>?@.
 This notation succinctly expresses three key aspects: (1) the function receives an implicit capability argument, (2) the capability is revoked via a destructive effect, and (3) a new implicit capability is returned.
 This abstraction streamlines the specification of typestate transitions, improving both the clarity and conciseness of API signatures.